-- 1) See the Design requirements in 8.1.1 Design. - 2) Fiberboard shall not be used as an insulation overlay beneath torch-applied membranes. - 3) Insulation overlays - 1) should be square and should make firm, full contact with adjacent panels unless specified otherwise by the manufacturer. - 2) must be offset at least 300 mm (12") from the joints of the insulation layer; a minus offset tolerance of 50 mm (2") maximum is permissible.

-4) When multiple layers of an insulation overlay are specified, the joints between boards must be offset/staggered at least 300 mm (12") from adjacent layers and rows.
+- 1) See the Design requirements in Section 1 of this Part. - 2) Fiberboard shall not be used as an insulation overlay beneath torch-applied membranes. - 3) Insulation overlays - 1) must be square and make firm, full contact with adjacent panels unless specified otherwise by the manufacturer, and - 2) must be offset at least 300 mm (12") from the joints of the insulation layer; a minus offset tolerance of 50 mm (2") maximum is permissible. - 4) When multiple layers of an insulation overlay are specified, the joints between boards must be offset/staggered at least 300 mm (12") from adjacent layers and rows.
 See Figure 8.1.
 See also Part 7 INSULATION.